marcintomala/ReadzBot/README.md

 #### Features

-- The ability for users to sign in to the bot (add their Goodreads RSS Feed)
+- The ability for users to sign in to the bot and add their Goodreads RSS feed for tracking
+- Database updates from RSS feed, running on configurable schedule to build and maintain the server-wide bookshelf

 ##### Planned